-- Over the twelve month period to 31 December 2007, the Equity Segment of the Pension Fund returned -1.46%, outperforming the benchmark return of -2.58% by 1.11%.
-Norges Bank have calculated a twelve month return for the Pension Fund Equity Segment to be -1.54%.
-The 0.08% difference is mainly attributed to the timing of a significant cashflow, which occurred during November, and the difference between how Norges Bank and BNY Mellon allowed for this cashflow within their respective performance calculations.
-"Please refer to Section 6 of this report for an explanation of the return deviations between BNY MAS and Norges Bank experienced during July, August, October and November." - BNY MAS reported a benchmark return of -2.58% whereas Norges Bank has reported -2.60%.
-This is due to the fact that Norges Bank amended the previously set benchmark tax adjustment in June 2007, to be included in the benchmark return in December 2006. - On a month-by-month basis, the performance of the Pension Fund's Equity Segment exceeded the benchmark in each month, with the exception of March, August and November, where performance was behind benchmark.
-Outperformance was greatest during the months of July and October, where performance exceeded the benchmark return by 0.36% and 0.28% respectively.
-Underperformance was greatest during the months of August and November, where performance was below the benchmark by 0.41% and 0.18% respectively.
+- Over the twelve month period to 31 December 2008, the Equity Segment of the Pension Fund provided a cumulative return of -27.92%, underperforming the benchmark return of -26.46% by 1.46%.
+Norges Bank have calculated the twelve month return for the Pension Fund Equity Segment to be -27.84%.
+The 0.08% difference between the cumulative twelve month return calculated by BNY MAS and that calculated by Norges Bank is mainly attributed to the timing of significant cashflows, which occurred during June and September, and the difference between how Norges Bank and BNY MAS allowed for these cashflows within their respective performance calculations.
+Please refer to Section 6 of this report for an explanation of the return deviations between BNY MAS and Norges Bank experienced during February, April, May, June and September, October, November, and December. - Over the twelve month period to 31 December 2008, BNY MAS reported a twelve month benchmark return of -26.46% whereas Norges Bank has reported -26.45%.
+This 0.01% difference is within the tolerance stated in section 2. - On a month-by-month basis, the performance of the Pension Fund's Equity Segment exceeded the benchmark in five of the twelve months, February, April, May, November and December with returns ahead of benchmark by 0.03%, 0.32%, 0.18%, 0.07% and 0.49% respectively.
+The greatest underperformance was in the month of September where the Equity Segment underperformed the benchmark return of -4.98% by 1.66%.
+Other months of notable underperformance occurred in March, June, July and October where underperformance was below the benchmark by 0.31%, 0.23%, 0.14% and 0.46% respectively.

-4.1.5 Pension Fund - Fixed Income Returns (Norwegian Kroner)
+4.2.3 Pension Fund - Fixed Income Returns (Norwegian Kroner)